Ingridsaeters/Ciliate-niche-evolution/README.md

 ### In progress
 - Test DBM on animal and plants. *Mahwash*
 - Test Evorates on animals and plants. *Mahwash*
+- Infer new ciliate phylogenies with EukBank (or metaPR2). *Ingrid*

 ### Done
 - Check if terrestrial sampling biases inferred evolutionary rates. *Ingrid*